Concepts

 Strategic Relevance

-Coordination now functions as coordination infrastructure itself.
+Coordination increasingly functions as infrastructure in its own right.

 Countries and organisations capable of coordinating complex systems effectively may gain significant long-term advantages in the intelligence economy.